 - B.A.
 Yale University (Philosophy)

-Piers Norris Turner, CEHV Director, is Associate Professor of Philosophy and (by courtesy) Political Science.
+Piers Norris Turner, CEHV Director, is an Associate Professor of Philosophy and (by courtesy) Political Science.
 He is also a faculty coordinator for the new interdisciplinary major in Philosophy, Politics, and Economics (ppe.osu.edu).

 His research focuses on utilitarianism and liberal political thought, especially as it relates to the moral and political philosophy of John Stuart Mill.
 He has published articles in a number of leading journals and is working on a manuscript entitled Mill’s Ethics for the Cambridge Elements of Ethics series.
-He recently co-edited Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge, 2017) and previously co-edited a collection of unpublished social and political writings by Karl Popper, called After The Open Society (Routledge, 2008).
+He has co-edited Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge, 2017) and a collection of unpublished social and political writings by Karl Popper, called After The Open Society (Routledge, 2008).